SSD Controller Technical Reference

 The Realtek RTS5763DL is the DRAM-less variant targeting sub-$30 NVMe SSDs.
 It shares the RL6447 family identifier with the RTS5762 and RTS5711DL, meaning all three enter the same diagnostic mode on failure.
 The HMB-dependent architecture makes every unclean shutdown a potential FTL corruption event, and the 4-channel design means PC-3000 read-retry algorithms take longer than 8-channel counterparts.
-PC-3000 SSD provides dedicated Active Utility support for this controller.
-Recovery starts at $200.
-No diagnostic fee.
+ACELab's PC-3000 SSD supported-controller list does not currently cover this controller.
+For context on the SSDs we do recover, see our SSD data recovery page.

 Realtek RTS5763DL Specifications